derekgreene/dynamic-nmf/README.md

 ##### Step 1: Build Word2Vec Model

 As well as preparing the input text corpus, we also need to build a Word2Vec model from all of the documents in our corpus.
-The script 'prep-word2vec.py' uses [Gensim](https://radimrehurek.com/gensim/) to build the model.
+The script 'prep-word2vec.py' uses [Gensim](https://radimrehurek.com/gensim/) to build a Skipgram (SG) Word2Vec model.
 All of the text files in the specified sub-directories are used to build the model, which is written to the file 'out/w2v-model.bin'.

-	python prep-word2vec.py data/sample -o out
+	python prep-word2vec.py data/sample -o out -m sg

 ##### Step 2: Window Topic Modeling